 A Health Care’s Most Wired institution

-For the second consecutive year, UC Davis Health System has been designated as one of the nation's information technology leaders, according to the 2012 "Most Wired Survey and Benchmarking Study" that appears in the July issue of Hospitals & Health Networks magazine.
+For a fourth consecutive year, UC Davis Health System has been designated as one of the nation’s health leaders in information technology, based on the 2014 “Most Wired Survey and Benchmarking Study” published in Hospitals & Health Networks magazine.

-The health system is one of only 11 institutions in California designated "Most Wired" in this year's assessment, of 1,570 hospitals that completed surveys.
-The annual study examines how hospitals use information technology to address and enhance patient safety, quality of care, public health, administrative processes and workforce decisions.
+The health system is one of 17 institutions in California designated "Most Wired" in this year's assessment, which examines how hospitals use information technology to address and enhance patient safety, quality of care, public health, administrative processes and workforce decisions.

 A Most Connected Hospital